microsoft/PartnerResources/_docs/Skilling/D365 Academy/Business Central Academy/content/14 - sales inventory forecast.md

 ---
 layout: page
-title: HOW TO DEMO - Copilot in Business Central - Sales and Inventory Forecast
+title: HOW TO DEMO - AI/ML in Business Central - Sales and Inventory Forecast
-sorttitle: 2 HOW TO DEMO - Copilot in Business Central - Sales and Inventory Forecast
+sorttitle: 2 HOW TO DEMO - AI/ML in Business Central - Sales and Inventory Forecast
 description: The Sales and Inventory Forecast extension predicts potential sales using historical data and gives a clear overview of expected stock-outs.
 Based on the forecast, the extension helps create replenishment requests to your vendors and saves you time.
 updated: 2024-07-31
 permalink: /skilling/d365-academy/business-central-academy/copilot-sales-iv-forecast